Code-Institute-Submissions/MunichFlatFinder/README.md

 - FAQ
     - A bootstrap accordeon to present Q&A

+- Contact Form
+    - Validate the form

 ### Features to Implement
--General Features
-  - A responsive website for mobile, tablet and desktop.

 - Flat Search:
-  - At the moment I chose not to use the real API from Immoscout since the focus of this project is on Front End.
-I will update once I get the necessary knowledge.
+  - Use the real API from Immoscout

-- Contact Form
-    - Validate the form

 ## Tech Used
 ### Some the tech used includes: